Identifying anomalous radio sources in the EMU Pilot Survey using a complexity-based approach: Examples of high complexity sources

+Table \ref{tab:catsum} outlines three boundaries used to construct and partition an anomaly catalogue using a complexity cuts.

-Examples of interesting non-overlapping frames from the catalogue, with a complexity of 17,000 bytes or greater, are shown in figure \ref{fig:complexexamples}.
+Examples of interesting non-overlapping frames from within the catalogue boundary, with a complexity of 17,000 bytes or greater, are shown in figure \ref{fig:complexexamples}.
 Frames with figure reference 2C, 4A, 4B, 4C and 7A were found efficiently within the catalogue search space.
-The remaining frames shown in figure \ref{fig:complexexamples} were sampled from within selected fractional percentile bins and provide a representation of the high value complexity tail and the diverse morphology found within.
+The remaining frames shown in figure \ref{fig:complexexamples} were sampled from within selected fractional percentile bins above 17,000 bytes and provide a representation of the high value complexity tail and the diverse morphology found within.
+We found the apparent host object associated with each example frame and detail these along with their main characteristics in table \ref{tab:my_label}.